YRPan1999/regime-switching-multifactors-monitoring-by-public-access-data/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache License 2.0.
+Distributed under the Apache 2.0 License.
 See `LICENSE.txt` for more information.